rohanmaniwade/simpleThesis-typst/simple-thesis/main.typ

 $ S R S _ a (f_0, ζ) = max_t | a_{abs}(t; f_0, ζ) | $

 Here, $a_{abs}(t)$ denotes the absolute acceleration of the mass, which is the sum of base acceleration and the relative component, for the oscillator tuned to $f_0$ at damping ζ under the given shock input.
-The spectrum is computed by filtering the input through a bank of SDOF filters that span the frequency range of interest and by recording the peak value for each filter @lalanne2010mechanicalvol.
+The spectrum is computed by filtering the input through a bank of SDOF filters that span the frequency range of interest and by recording the peak value for each filter.
 The maximax SRS convention is adopted, meaning the peak of peak values across events @lalanne2010mechanicalvol.

+=== Synopsis of all life profile situations

++ _Parallel situations_

-== Difference between Extreme Response Spectrum and Shock Response Spectrum ERS and SRS use the same mathematical device, a bank of linear SDOF oscillators at a chosen damping ratio ζ, equivalently a quality factor $Q ≈ (2 ζ)^(-1)$, to report a peak response versus natural frequency.
+=== Difference between Extreme Response Spectrum and Shock Response Spectrum ERS and SRS use the same mathematical device, a bank of linear SDOF oscillators at a chosen damping ratio ζ, equivalently a quality factor $Q ≈ (2 ζ)^(-1)$, to report a peak response versus natural frequency.
 They differ mainly in the type of input they target and in how the peak is interpreted.

 - Input and intent - ERS is used for random long duration vibration.
 SRS is used for short transients and shocks.